What is a Gran Fondo?

 Standards vary, so we aim to give a clear and concise guide for each event, so riders know what to expect or in some cases, demand!
 This doesn't detract from the smaller events, it's all about knowing what you're getting for your money and making the right choices, for you.

 You never know - one day you might find yourself in the Italian Dolomites riding a Gran Fondo with 10,000 feet of climbing with thousands of cyclists from all over the world - or travelling to the west coast to try out the Californian climbs, or the east coast Appalachian mountains?

 The growing scene is evolving organically - especially in North America.

 Gran Fondo Guide is the original english speaking Gran Fondo site (non Italian).
 Since we started in January 2013, we have had over 450,000 unique visitors and the traffic is constantly increasing.

 One thing is for sure - cycling is part of the future, in a big way, on a global scale.

+We aim to give our rapidly growing community immediate and full access to all that is happening in the Gran Fondo scene - whether rider or organizer.
 We do not organise any events ourselves, we work with ALL event organisers, sponsors to support and promote all their events in the best way we can.